 There are forums and ads on social media, ads on search engines that can direct your target market to polls.
 This way, the digital marketing firms can help the existing firms with audience testing for their new venture’s name.

 You can share polls developed by an app like Squadhelp and PickFu, share it on social media forms and search engines, and build the likeability chart on a business name.

 Once you are done selecting channels for audience testing, the next step is to move to the kind of questions you must ask to check the likeability, relevance, and depth of your idea for your target market.

 There is a range of questions and designs you can have in a poll and survey depending on your business nature and target audience.

 Following are the steps you should do before designing a poll or survey.

 - Describe what the poll intends to analyze

 - If there is a privacy clause for the response, use that as well

-Following are the ways you will design poll for audience testing in the business naming
+Following are the ways you will design polls for audience testing in the business naming

-You have a question which compares one name’s image to another’s.
-Your audience can choose only one, which means most of them selecting one results interprets in high likeability.
+You have a question that compares one name’s image to another’s.
+Your audience can choose only one, which means most of them selecting one result interprets in high likeability.